castacks/AirStack/docs/README.md

-# AirStack
+# AirStack Boilerplate

-Welcome to the AirLab Autonomy Stack!
-In the future this will be an awesome welcome page.
+Welcome to the AirStack Boilerplate!
+This repository template serves to kickstart the development of your own robotics autonomy stack.

 It is maintained by the [AirLab](https://theairlab.org) at Carnegie Mellon University's Robotics Institute.